 MAY 2016 UPDATE: Thank you for all of your enthusiasm and great questions about our DIY vertical clay pots.
 This project has had quite a life since we first created it for Whole Foods Market back in 2014.
 Since then, we’ve created a super-size 10-foot-tall version to house tropical plants like anthuriums with scarlet flowers and black-gold philodendrons.
 It’s been featured in Better Homes & Gardens (see the very bottom of this post) and shared over 10,000 times on Pinterest.
-And in May of 2016, we’re scheduled to do a live demonstration of this gravity-defying DIY at the grand opening of Potted @Lazybones in Santa Monica.
+And on Memorial Day weekend 2016, we performed a live demonstration of this gravity-defying DIY at the grand opening of Potted @Lazybones in Santa Monica.

 We’re excited to update this post with the full step-by-step DIY — that’s right, no more clicking around to get the details.
 If you’ve built one, please take a photo and tag us on Instagram!

 - 1/4-inch drill bit

 - Hacksaw or angle grinder with cutoff wheel

 - 1-inch deck screw and a pair of 1/4 and 3/8-inch washers

 Roughly sketch your arrangement.
 Determine how many columns and pots you want to use.
 One column can look just as powerful as three.
 Consider the mature height of the plants that you want to pot when determining the distance between pots.
 Choose a location that you’ll be able to safely hang each rod.
 Keep in mind that each rod with pots and plants can weigh over 30-lbs.
 Ideally you’ll want to thread a screw-eye into wood.

 Step 2.
 Source your pots based on your sketch.